-- 4.-(1) Subject to paragraph (2), the fees specified in the second column of the First Schedule are payable to the Authority in respect of the matters set out in the first column of that Schedule. - (2) The fee payable under item 6 of the First Schedule for the conduct of a practice monitoring programme on a public accountant who does not audit any listed entity in a specified period is capped at the sum specified in the second column of the Fifth Schedule opposite the category to which the public accountant belongs under the first column of that Schedule.
+4.-(1) Subject to paragraph (2), the fees specified in the second column of the First Schedule are payable in respect of the matters set out in the first column of that Schedule.

+(2) In respect of the conduct of a practice review under a practice monitoring programme of a specified public accountant, the hourly charges payable in the second column of item 6(a) of the First

+Schedule are subject to the cap specified in the second column of the Fifth Schedule opposite the category to which the specified public accountant belongs in the first column of the Fifth Schedule.